William O. Douglas: Retirement

 Douglas's formal resignation was submitted, as required by federal protocols, to his longtime political nemesis, then-President Gerald Ford.
 In his response, Ford put aside previous differences and paid tribute to the retiring justice:May I express on behalf of all our countrymen this nation's great gratitude for your more than thirty-six years as a member of the Supreme Court.
 Your distinguished years of service are unequaled in all the history of the Court.

 Ford hosted William and Cathleen Douglas as honored guests at a White House state dinner later that month.
 Ford later said of the occasion, "We had had differences in the past, but I wanted to stress that bygones were bygones."

 Douglas maintained that he could assume judicial senior status on the Court and attempted to continue serving in that capacity, according to authors Bob Woodward and Scott Armstrong.
 He refused to accept his retirement and tried to participate in the Court's cases well into 1976, after John Paul Stevens had taken his former seat.
-Douglas reacted with outrage when, returning to his old chambers, he discovered that his clerks had been reassigned to Stevens, and when he tried to file opinions in cases whose arguments he had heard before his retirement, Chief Justice Warren Burger ordered all justices, clerks, and other staff members to refuse help to Douglas in those efforts.
+Douglas reacted with outrage when, returning to his old chambers, he discovered that his clerks had been reassigned to Stevens and when he tried to file opinions for cases in which he had heard arguments before his retirement, Chief Justice Warren Burger ordered all justices, clerks, and other staff members to refuse help to Douglas in those efforts.
 When Douglas tried in March 1976 to hear arguments in a capital-punishment case, Gregg v.
 Georgia, the nine sitting justices signed a formal letter informing him that his retirement had ended his official duties on the Court.
 It was only then that Douglas withdrew from Supreme Court business.

 One commentator has attributed some of his behavior after his stroke to anosognosia, which can lead an affected person to be unaware and unable to acknowledge disease in himself, and often results in defects in reasoning, decision-making, emotions, and feeling.